PoCInnovation/DagViz/README.md

 # DagViz

-[Project's description]
+The objective of this project is to display any infos about Go program using dags.

 ## How does it work?

-The objective of this project is to display any infos about Go program using dags.
+Thanks to CueAPI we can retrieve any infos about our program and we create a dag using these infos.
 ## Getting Started

 ### Installation

 You needed to install [Go](https://go.dev/doc/install).

-####install DagViz
+#### Install DagViz
 ```
 # Get the project
 git clone git@github.com:PoCInnovation/DagViz.git